slushie0/qolify/README.md

 -Hotkey labels (Displays your keybinding on each hotbar slot)

+-Fullbright (With toggle)

 ## Planned Features
--Fullbright (With toggle)

--Item Stitching Fix
+-Item stitching fix

--Food Value Info (In tooltips and on food names)
+-Food value info (In tooltips and on food names)

+-Accurate sheared sheep colors

+-Shulker box tooltips

+-Enchantment descriptions

+-Keybind modifiers (Such as CTRL+F, etc.)

 -Whatever is popular request!